xpack/web-jekyll/pages/xbb/prerequisites.md

 - Ubuntu 16.04 LTS, running as a virtual machine in Parallels Desktop on macOS 10.12.
 - Ubuntu 17.10, running as a virtual machine in VirtualBox on macOS 10.13.
+- Ubuntu 18.04 Server, running on an Intel NUC NUC8i7BEH with 32GB of RAM.

 The build scripts do most of the actual work in the Docker container, and, apart from Docker, the host machine has no other special requirements.